 Help restore and maintain shoreline habitat and plants on San Francisco Bay southeastern waterfront at Heron's Head Park and EcoCenter.
 Bring your own water bottle and snacks, weather appropriate outdoor clothing (hat, sunscreen, rain gear), and your own gloves if you have them.
 Wear closed-toe shoes.
 You must bring and wear a mask at all times and keep a social distance of 6 feet from others.
-We provide tools (and gloves and glove liners if you do not have your own).
+We provide tools (and gloves and glove liners, and hand sanitizer if you do not have your own).
 We will be social distancing, wearing masks and having fun!
 See shorebirds while working.
+No minors under 18 at this time.
 Please contact firstname.lastname@example.org

 2530 San Pablo Avenue Suite #G, Berkeley, CA 94702, US

 The Golden Gate Audubon Society engages people to experience the wonder of birds, and translate that wonder into action; and protect native bird populations and their habitats